czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

   - Experimentation and Demonstration
     - Galileo confirmed Copernicus' sun-centric theory
     - Hooke first reported on cells using the microscope
-    - Boyle provided the laws of gases
+    - Boyle provided the laws of gasses
   - Society shifted from an evolutionary form of technical advance to a new environment of inventions and contributions, where technology advanced rapidly in large and well-documented leaps and bounds

 - The Industrial Revolution: Society Transforms